 Traditionally placed on gate posts and piers, stone finials can be significant garden ornaments in their own right as well as embellishments.
-In this Blog, David Coton provides a guide to stone finials available in the UK to gardeners and landscape designers.
+David Coton provides a guide to Haddonstone stone finials designed in the UK and manufactured to the highest standards from top quality cast stone.

 Stone finials include classically traditional as well as more contemporary styles, all of which will decoratively enhance your garden landscape and features.